Wednesday, September 27, 2017

 ^^^^^

 Kaspar threw the spent shotgun in his trunk, its barrel warped from the incendiary shells he had used.
-He knew that Witold, like every other member of the Witch's Hammer he had known, would use half measures.
+He knew that Witold, like every other member of the Witch's Hammer he had met, would use half measures.
 Not him, though.
 The Sources had told him about Andrzej.
 Telling Vee would lead him to the club, to cause a distraction, to create a weakness Kaspar could exploit.
 He had asked the question, "who is Cain?" as he was bid, and he had shown no hesitation in striking the demons down.
 He did not get them all, unfortunately, but he would, in time.
-Of course, Vee would never know what had happened to his brother, and that would keep him focused on the hunt.
+Of course, Vee would never know what had happened to his brother, never know the source of the dust on Kaspar's boots, and that would keep him focused on the hunt.

 No other threat was as important as the vampires, and Kaspar would use every tool he had to destroy them.